-• The head teacher, or
+- The head teacher, then - The SEND governor.

-• You might prefer to contact the SEND governor.

 If you are still not satisfied, please:

 • Follow the procedures in the school's Complaints Policy.

 For additional support, you could contact:

 Parent Partnership Services can be contacted by email: pps@carersgloucestershire.org.uk or phone on 0800 158 3603 or you can visit their web page on: http://glospps.org.uk/ ('Your child does not have to have a special educational need to contact the Parent Partnership service, your concern is enough.')